hugo-sid/hugo-blog-awesome/README.md

 The social icons are made possible thanks to [Aditya Telange](https://github.com/adityatelange)'s [hugo-PaperMod](https://github.com/adityatelange/hugo-PaperMod) theme.

+Thanks to [piharpi](https://harpi.me/) for creating the [Jekyll klise theme](https://github.com/piharpi/jekyll-klise).
+It served as an inspiration to create this Hugo theme.

 ## License

 This theme is released under the MIT license.
 For more information read the [License](https://github.com/hugo-sid/hugo-blog-awesome/blob/main/LICENSE).